 It may sound crazy, but we get busy and life happens, so it’s very easy to miss the simple fixes.
 Neglecting to change over the thermostat can make you believe you need furnace repair and installation when really you can resolve the problem with a literal flip of the switch!

 Speaking of switches, make sure your furnace switch is on the up, or “on” position.
 As before, an easy miss, especially when you remember this switch isn’t one you tend to look at routinely.
 Most furnaces have built-in delays so give it a few minutes for your furnace to get going before panicking about contacting our furnace repair man.

 You should change your home’s air filters around every three months to help your system run more efficiently and prolong any furnace repair work.
 A filthy air filter is one of the most recurrent reasons for decreased performance in furnaces, and they can also be a breeding ground for bacteria and cause you and your loved ones to become sick.
 Change your filter to keep both your furnace and your home healthy.
 You can also schedule seasonal maintenance with Parker Pearce and have a thorough furnace cleaning as part of your tune-up.

 Check your circuit breaker panel to see if the breaker that controls your furnace is in the middle position or the “off” position.
 If the breaker has ended up in the middle position, cycle the breaker to “off” and then reset it to the “on” position.

-Furnace repairs could be costly, so avoid a possible issue altogether with ongoing maintenance from Parker Pearce Service Experts Heating & Air Conditioning.
-However, if you are needing furnace repair, we are available 24/7/365 to service all your heating needs.
+Furnace repairs could be costly, so avoid a possible issue altogether with ongoing maintenance from Parker Pearce Service Experts.
+However, if you are needing furnace repair, we are available 24/7/365 to provide all your heating needs.